JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

    - the policy : the probabilities of each next move.
    - the value : the probability that this position is winning.

-With this 2 main method, the ai use others hyperparameters:
+The ai use one of these 2 methods and others hyperparameters:
  - the iteration : the number of node that are added to build the tree.
  - the formula : the upper confidence bound function and the alpha parameter that balances the exploitation and the exploration.
  - the selection : choise the move deterministically (the node that has the highest visits) or stochastically.